traviscrampton/marnie-lunch/README.md

 ## Project Requirements

-- [ ] Allow users to search for restaurants
+- [x] Allow users to search for restaurants
-- [ ] Render search results in a list
+- [x] Render search results in a list
-- [ ] Render results as a pin on the map
+- [-] Render results as a pin on the map

 ## Nice to Have: